 How do I know if I am eligible for the Pell grant?

 A student must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility.
 The Department of Education will provide a Student Aid Record (SAR) to the student indicating initial eligibility and forward an Institutional Record to the school(s) listed on the FAFSA.
-It is then the schools’ responsibility to contact the student letting them know if they have been selected for verification, if they are eligible, the amount of award available or if they are not eligible.
+It is then the schools’ responsibility to contact the student letting them know if they have been selected for verification, if they are eligible or not eligible.
+If the student is eligible, the amount of award available.

 How can I apply for the Pell grant or any other grants?

 The Pell grant is a federal grant and can be applied for through the completion of the Free Application for Federal Student Aid (FAFSA) via the website: https://www.fafsa.ed.gov.
 Application is automatically made for NC state grants upon completion of the FAFSA.
-Other grants and scholarships are available at www.cfnc.org.
-There are institutional scholarships available through a local application process on SCC’s website: www.stanly.edu.
-Please note that Stanly Community College currently does not participate in any Federal loan programs.
+There are institutional scholarships available through a local application process on SCC’s Financial Aid webpage.
+Please note that Stanly Community College does not participate in any Federal loan programs.

 What do I need to apply for the Pell Grant?

 The following information is needed prior to filing your FAFSA on the web: